jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostTeamsApi.md

 final bool permanent = true; // bool | Permanently delete the team, to be used for compliance reasons only.
 As of server version 5.0, `ServiceSettings.EnableAPITeamDeletion` must be set to `true` in the server's configuration.

 try {
-  final result = await client.teams.softDeleteTeam(teamId, permanent);
+  final MMStatusOK result = await client.teams.softDeleteTeam(teamId, permanent);
   print(result);
 } catch (e) {
   print('Exception when calling MattermostTeamsApi->softDeleteTeam: $e\n');